-The antidote to inertia
+The antidote to inertia is building momentum.

 “Change has to be hard because you’re fighting against inertia.” ― James Thornton

 When you are exhausted, change feels hard (or even impossible).

 Most people wake up in the morning full of dreams — they want to change themselves completely.
 They wish to become wiser, more creative, more successful, smarter, valuable; you name it.
 Sounds familiar?

 The problem is wanting to do everything at once.

 An intense, motivational boost can backfire — you shift from over-enthusiasm to total frustration.

 Dreaming big fuels your motivation, but it’s not enough.
 To achieve your goals requires building momentum — to progressively develop your capacity and strength without emptying your mental tank.